 3. French Crepe

 Soft, delicious, and super versatile, who doesn’t have a soft spot for classic French crepes?
-You might be familiar with these thin and delicate pancakes as street-food staples, but they can be easily whipped up at home to curb your sweet cravings.
+You might be familiar with these thin and delicate pancakes as street-food staples in France, but they can be easily whipped up at home to curb your sweet cravings.

 All you need is to whisk up six ingredients in a bowl and cook the mixture in a non-stick crepe pan with a nice crepe maker for about a minute on each side.
 Then, dress it with any sweet or savory toppings that your heart desires.

-From fresh fruits to cream cheese and sometimes just a drizzle of maple syrup, there’re plenty of ways to eat this elegant treat.
+From fresh and tasty French fruits to cream cheese and sometimes just a drizzle of maple syrup, there’re plenty of ways to eat this elegant treat.
 Sweet crepes are often served for tea time or as a quick breakfast fix in France, while savory ones make a delightful lunch and dinner.

 French crepes aren’t that hard to master.
 Here’s how!